paulosjd/aurnapi/readme.md

 A prototype API for hourly mean air pollution data obtained by periodic scraping of a government agency webpage.

 The API serves data in JSON format and supports basic HTTP methods and CRUD operations.
 It was built using Flask, Flask-Login, Flask-SQLAlchemy and Marshmallow.
+Swagger UI documentation is generated using Flasgger (http://127.0.0.1:5000/apidocs/).